perthblank/deva/readme.md

 ### Make a game
-This project provide the following RPG factors to config:
+This project provides the following RPG factors to config:
 - mesh
 - scene
 - chat